 From keeping your hair hydrated to making your pancakes tasty and protecting your body from inflammation, maple syrup does it all.

-However, please remember to consume maple syrup in moderation, as ingesting too much sugar can cause health problems.
+However, please remember to consume maple syrup in moderation, as too much sugar can cause health problems.

 What are the health benefits of organic maple syrup?